-- 1. Open IBM Navigator for i and connect to the system you want to work with. - 2.
+- 1. Open System i Navigator and connect to the system you want to work with. - 2.
 Expand Network > Servers. - 3.
-Click TCP/IP Servers to display a list of TCP/IP servers available. - 4.
-Right-click IBM i NetServer and select Properties.

-- 5. Click the Security tab and click the Expand Next Start button. - 6.
+Click TCP/IP to display a list of TCP/IP servers available. - 4.
+Right-click IBM i NetServer and select Properties. - 5.
+Click the Security tab and click the Next Start button. - 6.
 From the Require clients to sign requests drop down box, choose Yes, Optional, or No.